Mexican Tortilla Casserole

 Author: Malina Malkani

 Looking for a simple, nutrient-dense meal for dinner the week ahead?
-This Mexican Tortilla Casserole is quick, easy to assemble, and made with ingredients that you most likely already have on hand!
+This Mexican Tortilla Casserole is quick, easy to assemble, and made with ingredients that you most likely already have on hand.
 This recipe contains affiliate links, meaning that if you choose to purchase a product through a link, I will receive a small commission - but this in no way impacts the amount you pay.
 Affiliate links are marked with an asterisk (*).
+If you liked this recipe, could you please rate it and share your thoughts?
+Your ratings help more people find my recipes and articles.
+Thank you!

 Ingredients